Malaysian ringgit: Post-US dollar currency peg performance (2005–present)

-Following the end of the currency peg, the ringgit appreciated to as high as 3.16 MYR/USD in April 2008.
-The ringgit had also enjoyed a period of appreciation against the Hong Kong dollar (from 0.49 to 0.44 MYR/HKD) and the renminbi (0.46 to 0.45 MYR/CNY) as recently as May 2008.
+Following the end of the currency peg, the ringgit appreciated to as high as 3.16 ringgits to the US dollar in April 2008.
+The ringgit had also enjoyed a period of appreciation against the Hong Kong dollar (from RM0.49 to RM0.44 to the HK dollar) and the renminbi (RM0.46 to RM0.45 per renminbi) as recently as May 2008.
 The initial stability of the ringgit in the late-2000s had led to considerations to reintroduce the currency to foreign trading after over a decade of being non-internationalised.
 In a CNBC interview in September 2010, Najib Tun Razak, the then Prime Minister and Finance Minister of Malaysia, was quoted in stating that the government was planning the reentry of the ringgit into off-shore trading if the move will help the economy, with the condition that rules and regulations were put in place to prevent abuses.
 Despite considerations, the ringgit has continued to remain non-internationalised in a deliberate move to continue discouraging off-shore trading of the currency.

 Political uncertainty following the country's 2008 general election and the 2008 Permatang Pauh by-election, falling crude oil prices in the late-2000s, and the lack of intervention by the Central Bank of Malaysia to increase already low interest rates (which remained at 3.5% between April 2006 and November 2008) led to a slight fall of the ringgit's value against the US dollar between May and July 2008, followed by a sharper drop between August and September of the same year.
-As a result, the US dollar appreciated significantly to close at 3.43 MYR/USD as of 4 September 2008, while other major currencies, including the renminbi and Hong Kong dollar, followed suit.
-The ringgit spiked at 3.73 MYR/USD by March 2009, before gradually recovering to 3.00 MYR/USD by mid-2011 and normalising at around 3.10 MYR/USD between 2011 and 2014.
+As a result, the dollar appreciated significantly to close at RM3.43 to the dollar as of 4 September 2008, while other major currencies, including the renminbi and Hong Kong dollar, followed suit.
+The ringgit spiked at RM3.73 to the US dollar by March 2009, before gradually recovering to RM3.00 by mid-2011 and normalising at around RM3.10 to the dollar between 2011 and 2014.